Honour-based abuse/Extended Family Member Abuse

 • Refusing a forced marriage

-• Challenge what your family or community expect of you
+• Challenging family or community expectations

-• Separate or divorce
+• Separating or divorcing

-• Talk to or be associated with certain people that your family or community disapprove of
+• Talking to or being associated with certain people

 • Forced marriage

-• Domestic abuse (physical, sexual, psychological, emotional or financial)
+• Domestic abuse: physical, sexual, psychological, emotional, or financial

 • Pressure to move abroad